dorukhansergin/APL-Brochu/README.md

 - Items can be embedded in a vectors space where proximity in that space implies similarity in preference between items.

 # Installation
+## Pip
+Run the following inside a virtual environment:

+`pip install APL-Brochu`

+## From the Source
-There are currently two modes of installation: bare bones, extras, development.
+There are currently three modes of installation: bare bones, extras, development.

 Whichever mode, first clone the repository.

 `git clone git@github.com:dorukhansergin/APL-Brochu.git`

-## Bare Bones
+### Bare Bones
 The package requires:
 ```
 numpy~=1.20.1